 Boys are also subjected to forced marriage but the vast majority of victims are girls; half the world's child brides live in South Asia.
-According to UNICEF, 46 per cent of young women aged 15-24 were married before the age of 18 in South Asia, 38 per cent in Sub-Saharan Africa, and 29 per cent in Latin America and the Caribbean.

-Child marriage has lasting and damaging consequences on the health, education and well-being of girls, and compromises their right to take part in informed decisions.
-Forced marriage occurs when the consent of the child is neither sought nor considered by the families or communities that arrange such marriages.
+According to UNICEF, 46 per cent of young women aged 15-24 were married before the age of 18 in South Asia, 38 per cent in Sub-Saharan Africa, and 29 per cent in Latin America and the Caribbean.85 of girls, and compromises their right to take part in informed decisions.
+Forced marriage occurs when the consent of the child is neither sought nor considered by the families or communities that arrange such marriages.86